szanata/fittest/README.md

-# fittest (Fast InTegration TEST)
+# fittest
 [![Build Status](https://travis-ci.org/szanata/fittest.svg?branch=master)](https://travis-ci.org/szanata/fittest)

-**fittest** (Fast InTegration TESTs) is a tool to create integration tests.
+**fittest** is a tool to create black box tests or api tests.

 ## Main features

-- Create, organize and run complex multi step integration test scripts
+- Create, organize and run complex multi step test scripts
-- Use maximum parallelism and process isolation
+- Maximum parallelism and process isolation
-- Use webhooks to test your services on a public url which every test creates
+- Use test url to test your webhooks!
 - Write tests your way, this is just a shell
   - Use your favorite libraries to assert code, make http request, etc
 - Get detailed breakdown of each step timing
-- Coming soon: Get detailed timing on each http request

 ## Table of content